National, valid, accredited, inclusive

 Make sure you are up to date

-CCHI established specific certification renewal requirements in order to assure that certified interpreters keep abreast of the profession’s development and, at a minimum, maintain their skills at the level achieved at certification.
-CCHI defines continuing competence as the level of certificant’s knowledge at a minimum equal to the level at the time of their assessment.
+CCHI established its specific certification renewal requirements in order to assure that certified interpreters keep abreast of the profession’s development and, according to CCHI’s definition of continued competence, maintain their skills to (at minimum) the level achieved at certification.
+We encourage all certified interpreters to aim at increasing and enriching their skills through their professional and educational experiences; our field is always developing!

 Subscribe and be the first to know.